FelixOnline/v2/content/articles/2015-5-21-avengers-subtitles-too-literal.md

 subtitle: >
   Jack Steadman reports on the dodgy translations of the recent Avengers film
 date: "2015-05-21 23:22:05 +0100"

 # Attributes from Felix Online V1
 id: "5558"
 old_path: /film/5558/avengers-subtitles-too-literal
 aliases:
  - /film/5558/avengers-subtitles-too-literal
+imported: true
+comments:
+ - cheap fit flopsfitflops online httpaustraliafitflopsblogspotcomIm very pleased to uncover this website I need to to thank you for ones time for this particularly fantastic read I definitely loved every bit of it and i also have you saved as a favorite to see new information in your websiteray ban sunglasses prices in sri lanka httpwwwsanctus1coukukraybansunglassespricesinsrilanka25733htmlbirkenstocks salebirkenstock sandals online httpbirkenstocksaleaustraliablogspotcomlouboutin worldchristian louboutin sale outlet httpcanadachristianlouboutinoutletblogspotcommens christian louboutin flatschristian louboutin httpcanadachristianlouboutinoutletblogspotcomchristian louboutin wedding shoeschristian louboutin cheapest httpcanadachristianlouboutinoutletblogspotcom

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true